akshara-eecs/akshara-searchengine/README.md

 # Ask Akshara - a Search Engine Project

 ## Overview
 This project focuses on building a scalable search engine inspired by platforms like Google or Bing.
-The search engine efficiently indexes and retrieves information from web pages, leveraging advanced techniques in information retrieval and scalable infrastructure.
+The search engine is capable of efficiently indexing and retrieving information from web pages, leveraging advanced techniques in information retrieval and scalable infrastructure.

+## Technologies Used
+- **Programming Language:** Python
+- **Parallel Processing:** MapReduce (Hadoop)
+- **Data Structures:** Inverted Index, PageRank
+- **Web Technologies:** REST API, JSON
+- **Concurrency:** Multithreading

-## Key Features
+## Learning Outcomes

-- **Inverted Index:** Developed a segmented inverted index pipeline for efficient text search and retrieval.
-- **PageRank Algorithm:** Implemented link analysis using PageRank to rank search results based on importance and relevance.
+Through this project, I gained hands-on experience in:
+- Implementing core information retrieval concepts such as tf-idf and PageRank.
-- **MapReduce Framework:** Utilized MapReduce (Hadoop) for scalable and parallel data processing.
+- Designing scalable and efficient data pipelines using MapReduce.
-- **Multithreading:** Employed multithreaded techniques to optimize the performance of various components.
+- Developing a Service-Oriented Architecture for dynamic web applications.
+- Optimizing performance through multithreading and concurrent programming.

+## How It Works
-- **Crawler:** Built a web crawler to gather and preprocess data for indexing.
+1. **Crawling:** The web crawler gathers pages for indexing.
-- **REST API:** Created an Index Server with a REST API that returns search results in JSON format.
-- **Search Server:** Designed a user-friendly interface mimicking the functionality of popular search engines.

-## Future Work

-- **Improved Ranking Algorithms:** Explore machine learning approaches for ranking.
-- **Advanced Crawling Techniques:** Handle dynamic and multimedia content.
-- **Scalability:** Extend to larger datasets and distributed environments.
+2. **Indexing:** The inverted index pipeline processes pages, generating a segmented index.
+3. **Ranking:** PageRank assigns relevance scores to pages.
+4. **Querying:** The Index Server retrieves results based on user queries, formatted as JSON.
+5. **Presentation:** The Search Server presents top 10 results in a clean, user-friendly interface.

 This project demonstrates the integration of information retrieval, parallel processing, and user-centered design to create a functional and scalable search engine.

 <img width="1302" alt="Screenshot 2024-12-10 at 11 01 45 PM" src="https://github.com/user-attachments/assets/73da8e8e-07df-4b2b-92ab-9933a2fbf589">
 <img width="1253" alt="Screenshot 2024-12-10 at 11 02 50 PM" src="https://github.com/user-attachments/assets/7fd59324-9af9-4fdd-9581-a64653bb5fab">